PotOfTea/sentry_aws_sample/README.md

 ## Short Info

-In diffrent settings I would have chosen: "eks/helm/let's encrypt/nginx ingress", but as the tasks was to write infrastructure I settled with more basic aproach.
+In different settings I would have chosen: "eks/helm/let's encrypt/nginx ingress", but as the tasks was to write infrastructure  - I settled with more basic approach.

-I include bastion host and basic security as I tought that this would be important in context of job position and what you were looking for.
+I've include bastion host and basic security.
+Main reason:  I thought that this would be important in context of job position and what you were looking for.

+Basic project structure:

+* Vpc
+* 2 EC2 instances(bastion, sentry)
+* Security groups/roles
+* Elb
-Basic project structure: VPC, 2 EC2 instances(bastion, sentry), security groups/roles, elb, internal zone and public dns record in zone specified by user.
+* Internal zone and public dns record in zone specified by user.

 ## Diagram

 ![AWS diagram](sentry.png "sentry")

-## Requirments
+## Requirements

 To run this you will need: